 Rehabilitation of cutaway peatland is closely linked with control of emissions.
 One of the criteria for successful rehabilitation is stabilisation through re-vegetation, which will stabilise all substrates and in turn remove the need for further silt control measures.
-Re-wetted peat also aid the primary objective of stabilizing peat, as when peat is re-wetted it minimises risk to wind erosion.
+This site is already largely vegetated.
+Re-wetted peat also aid the primary objective of stabilizing peat, as when peat is re-wetted it is not vulnerable to wind erosion.
 Re-wetted peat and the development of wet peatland habitats can also act as sinks for silt and mobile peat, and increases additional retention time for solids, and the peatland vegetation can quickly stabilise this material within blocked drains on site (by acting like constructed wetlands).

-Water quality of water discharges from restored/rehabilitated peatlands normally improves as a result of bog rehabilitation and restoration measures and the restoration of natural peatland processes (Bonn et al., 20017).
-Peatland rehabilitation is also expected to improve water attenuation of the site as the drains are blocked, slowing water movement and water release from the site.
+Water quality of water discharges from restored peatlands normally improves as a result of bog restoration measures and the restoration of natural peatland processes (Bonn et al., 20017).
+Bog restoration is also expected to improve water attenuation of the site as the drains are blocked, slowing water movement and water release from the site.
 Restored peatlands help slow the release of water and aid the natural regulation of floods downstream (Minayeva et al., 2017).
 The National River Basin Management Plan (NRBMP) 2018-2021 (DHPCLG, 2017) is the key national plan for Ireland to achieve the objectives of the Water Framework Directive (WFD).
-The NRBMP outlines how key actions such as the Bord na Móna cutaway rehabilitation is expected to have a positive impact on water quality and help the NWBMP deliver its objectives in relation to the WFD.
+The NRBMP outlines how key actions such as the Bord na Móna rehabilitation is expected to have a positive impact on water quality and help the NWBMP deliver its objectives in relation to the WFD.

-Water will still discharge from designated emission points when rehabilitation at Pollagh Bog has been completed.
+Water will still discharge from designated emission points when rehabilitation at Ummeras has been completed.
 This discharge will have improving water quality and there will be increased wetland attenuation, meaning slower release of water.
-This is expected to have a positive impact on status of the key downstream water body receptors, and is expected to support the retention of the current and future status of Pollagh Stream as being of Good Status.
+This is expected to have a positive impact on status of the key water body receptors.